JS-WSU/speed-game5/README.md

 ### Description

 For our final project we built a playable speed game, that included both California Speed, and Regular Speed.
-This implementation also included a full login system, a high schores, and a chat room.
+This implementation also included a full login system, a high scores, and a chat room.

 ### Technologies Used